idaholab/virtual_test_bed/doc/content/msr/msfr/nek5000_cfd_model.md

 can refer to the recent publication [!citep](Fang2021) for more details regarding the $k-\tau$ application and validation in fuel rod bundles.

 Both LES and RANS approaches play unique roles here.
 The LES approach is utilized to produce high-fidelity reference data to reveal 3-D system behavior in MSFR core.
-It uses the stabilizing filter of Fischer and Mullen (cite Fischer2001}.
+It uses the stabilizing filter of Fischer and Mullen [!citep](Fischer2001).
 The solution at each time step is explicitly filtered and the filtering operator $F_\alpha$ is defined as

 \begin{equation}
     F_\alpha  = \alpha I_{N-1} + (1-\alpha)I
 \end{equation}

 where $I$ is the identity operator and $I_N$ is the interpolation operator at the $N+1$ GLL nodes.
 This filter preserves the desirable spectral convergence of SEM as the mesh resolution increases.
-In addition, a characteristics based time-stepping (cite Maday1990} has been used in the LES runs to avoid the limitations imposed by the Courant-Friedrichs-Lewy (CFL) number due to the explicit treatment of the non-linear convection term.
+In addition, a characteristics based time-stepping [!citep](Maday1990) has been used in the LES runs to avoid the limitations imposed by the Courant-Friedrichs-Lewy (CFL) number due to the explicit treatment of the non-linear convection term.

 ## Model setups

-The specific reactor model considered herein is based upon the MSFR design created under the Euratom EVOL project (cite Rouch2014).
+The specific reactor model considered herein is based upon the MSFR design created under the Euratom EVOL project [!citep](rouch2014).
 The reference MSFR is a 3000 MW fast-spectrum reactor with three different circuits: the fuel circuit, the intermediate circuit and the power conversion circuit.
 In the fuel circuit, there are 16 groups of pumps and heat exchangers around the core.
-The flow conditions and thermophysical properties of the primary/fuel salt are derived from (cite Rouch2014) and listed in [msfr_conditions].
+The flow conditions and thermophysical properties of the primary/fuel salt are derived from [!cite](rouch2014) and listed in [msfr_conditions].
 The core has a height of 1.6 m along the centerline, and a height of 2.65 m in the peripheral region.
 The reactor radius ranges from 1.05 to 1.53 m.
 The peripheral wall is a curved surface resulting in the entire core resembling the shape of a stout hourglass.
-Leveraging the existing MSFR studies published in the literature, the +Geometry II+ investigated by (cite Rouch2014) is selected as the reference geometry for our CFD simulations.
+Leveraging the existing MSFR studies published in the literature, the +Geometry II+ investigated by [!cite](rouch2014) is selected as the reference geometry for our CFD simulations.

 !table id=msfr_conditions caption=Reference flow conditions and thermo-physical properties of fuel salt in the primary circuit.